-Quite often this might be the date that you first commenced experiencing symptoms or alternatively the date that you were first diagnosed by a doctor as suffering from a recognised industrial disease, such as industrial deafness or asbestosis.
+Quite often this might be the date that you first commenced experiencing symptoms or alternatively the date that you were first diagnosed by a doctor as suffering from a recognised industrial disease, such as industrial deafness or mesothelioma from asbestos exposure.

 There are various exceptions to the three year rule so if you are in doubt you should speak to a specialist compensation claims solicitor as soon as possible.

-On this page I have set out how you issue proceedings at court to claim compensation following an accident in the UK.
+In this article we have set out how you issue proceedings at court to claim compensation following an accident in the UK.

 If you have suffered personal injury and are considering making a claim with the help of a solicitor – we have a number of specialist solicitor free online and telephone help options.
 You can ask a question, have your claim assessed or speak direct with a specialist personal injury solicitor.